HonsonCooky/row-home/README.md

 **_State_**: `Active Development`

-RowHome is a simple game engine for developing 2D, keyboard based games in C++.
-This overly ambitious side project
+RowHome is a simple game engine library for developing 2D, keyboard based games in C++.

 # Idea Overview